Gregory Manchess

 Gregory Manchess is an American illustrator from Kentucky.
 His illustrations have appeared in magazines, digital murals, illustrated movie posters, advertising campaigns, and book covers, including sixty covers for Louis L’Amour.
 His work has appeared on Major League Baseball World Series Programs, Time, Newsweek, The Atlantic Monthly, Playboy, Smithsonian and National Geographic.
-His style includes broad brush strokes and excellent figure work.
+He has also designed several NASA mission patches, including that of Artemis II.
+His style includes broad brush strokes and figure work.

 Career

 Gregory Manchess earned a BFA from the Minneapolis College of Art and Design in 1977.
 He spent the next two years as a studio illustrator with Hellman Design Associates which was led by Gary Kelley.

 He lectures frequently at universities and colleges nationwide and gives workshops on painting at the Norman Rockwell Museum in Stockbridge, Massachusetts.
 He leads an Illustration Master Class in Amherst, Massachusetts.

 Manchess' first graphic novel, Above the Timberline, was published by Saga Press in 2017.
 Original artworks from the book were on display at the Norman Rockwell Museum.
 He is represented by Richard Solomon.